cznethub/clonebuildregister/README.rst

 4. From there goto the terminal where you cloned bimage and ensure you have the gcloud CLI installed https://cloud.google.com/sdk/docs/install
 5. Make sure add to path and run $ gcloud init, ensuring you choose bimage-project
 6. Also ensure to run $ gcloud auth login, if needed
+7. Make sure $ cat ~/.docker/config.json contains us-east1.
+If not run $ gcloud auth configure-docker us-east1-docker.pkg.dev to add it.
-7. The test cases should now work assuming you also have docker running in the background and have already run $ python setup.py develop
+8. The test cases should now work assuming you also have docker running in the background and have already run $ python setup.py develop

 Install python dependencies
 ***************************